akostrik/exam5_cpp/README.md

 void forgetSpell(string const &), that deletes a spell from the book, except if it isn't there ASpell* createSpell(string const &), that receives a string corresponding to the name of a spell, creates it, and returns it
 ```

+## Warlock
-Modify the Warlock, now, make it have a spell book that will be created with him and destroyed with him.
-Also make his learnSpell and forgetSpell functions call those of the spell book.
+Warlock has a spell book that will be created with him and destroyed with him.
+learnSpell()
+forgetSpell()
-The launchSpell function will have to use the SpellBook to create the spell it's attempting to launch.
+launchSpell() uses the SpellBook to create the spell it's attempting to launch

 ## TargetGenerator class
 canonical form